Efficient method for calculation of low-temperature phase boundaries: Conclusions

 \section{Conclusions}

-We have introduced a \gls{cc}-\gls{qha}+\gls{qc} framework and demonstrated that it provides an efficient and accurate method for determining phase boundaries in solid-phase systems.
+We have introduced a framework that combines the \acrlong{cc} equation with the \acrlong{qha} and \acrlong{qc} (\gls{cc}-\gls{qha}+\gls{qc}) and demonstrated that it provides an efficient and accurate method for determining phase boundaries in solid-phase systems.
 In particular, we have shown that this approach captures the thermodynamic behavior of \ce{SiO2} polymorphs across a wide range of pressures and temperatures.

-Compared to traditional free energy integration methods based on \gls{md}, the \gls{cc}-\gls{qha}+\gls{qc} framework reduces the computational cost substantially while yielding comparable accuracy.
-In principle, only six phonon calculations, one per phase and volume, are required to map out a two-phase boundary, making the method highly suitable for large-scale or high-throughput applications where computational efficiency is critical.
+Compared to free energy integration methods based on \gls{md}, the \gls{cc}-\gls{qha}+\gls{qc} framework reduces the computational cost substantially while yielding comparable accuracy.
+In principle, only six phonon calculations, three per phase, are required to map out a two-phase boundary, making the method directly applicable with \gls{dft} calculations.
+Free energy integration, by contrast, requires extensive \gls{md} sampling at each state point, making it impractical to perform directly with \gls{dft}; the use of \glspl{mlip} makes this task more tractable but requires prior model construction.
+Moreover, incorporating quantum nuclear effects in free energy integration requires path-integral \gls{md} simulations, increasing the computational effort by roughly an order of magnitude.
+The \gls{cc}-\gls{qha}+\gls{qc} approach therefore strikes a balance between efficiency, accuracy, and natural incorporation of quantum effects, making it well suited for applications that require \gls{dft}-level accuracy or high-throughput phase boundary calculations.

-Importantly, the inclusion of quantum vibrational effects enables the method to correctly reproduce the infinite slope of phase boundaries at zero temperature, in agreement with thermodynamic expectations.
-This is especially relevant for systems where the vibrational entropy strongly differs between neighboring phases, influencing the shape and location of the phase boundaries.
+Importantly, and as expected from thermodynamic principles, the inclusion of quantum vibrational effects within the \gls{cc}-\gls{qha}+\gls{qc} framework correctly reproduces the infinite slope of phase boundaries at zero temperature.
+This is especially relevant for systems where the vibrational entropy differs strongly between neighboring phases (exemplified by the coesite--stishovite boundary), influencing the shape and location of the phase boundaries.
+Crucially, this is achieved without recourse to path-integral \gls{md} simulations, by incorporating the quantum correction via the zero-point free energy difference at the \gls{qha} level.

+The accuracy of the framework is bounded by the validity of the \gls{qha} and the low-temperature Taylor expansion.
+In the present application to silica, excellent agreement with the free energy integration reference is obtained up to $\sim\!\qty{1500}{\kelvin}$ for the tridymite--$\alpha$-quartz and $\alpha$-quartz--coesite boundaries.
+For the coesite--stishovite boundary, deviations become apparent around \qty{600}{\kelvin}, likely due to the large stiffness contrast between those phases.
+Replacing the \gls{qha} force constants with temperature-dependent ones from \gls{tdep} \cite{tdep1} or \gls{scph} \cite{TadTsu15, FraRosEri23} could extend the approach to more strongly anharmonic systems or higher temperatures.

 Although volume is the only quasi-harmonic \gls{dof} considered in this work, the \gls{cc}-\gls{qha}+\gls{qc} framework is generalizable to any number of internal coordinates that can be treated within the \gls{qha}.